Extend your range from subtle to sonorous

-Brass students are under the direct supervision of artist faculty members Judith Saxton, trumpet; David Jolley, horn; John Ilika, trombone; and Matt Ransom, tuba/euphonium.
+Brass students are under the direct supervision of artist faculty members Judith Saxton, trumpet; Maria Serkin, horn; and John Ilika, trombone.

 All students in the Brass Program work toward developing excellence in performance through the study of embouchure development, warm up and practice routines; scales; legato tone studies; flexibility studies; transposition; tonguing and articulation studies; orchestral passages; and recital and concerto material.